Merging constituent records

 A common case is that you run a search for constituents by name, and see that you have two identical records.
 In this case, you can take care of that right from the search results.
 For example, if we search for Ferris Bueller and get two records that are dupes, we can merge them in the following way:

-- Search shows two records where we only want one
+- Search results include two records, but we we only want one:

 - Search for "Ferris Bueller" (the search text field might auto-populate for you as you type the name), and then click Compare to compare and do the merge.